Disclaimer: This is Untrue.

 *

-"Quran in Wikipedia"
+"Quran on Wikipedia"

 https://en.wikipedia.org/wiki/Quran